charlesm-git/portfolio/README.md

 ### **Astat - Climbing Log & Stats App**
 🔗 [Repository Link](https://github.com/charlesm-git/Astat)
 📱 A mobile app designed for climbers to track their ascents, analyze performance, and create custom boulder to-do lists.
+Screenshots of the app are available directly on the repository.
 - **Fully local application** with offline functionality
 - **Built with Python & Kivy**
 - **Not released on app stores yet**